 Improve leadership skills on a national level

 The fellowship pays $61,500 per student for stipend, living expenses and other costs.
+Get full details about the fellowship.

 Here are what some former Knauss fellows are saying: